 Electric Light Parade

-Best Illunimated Band Awards
+Best Illuminated Band Awards

 The participating high school marching bands will compete for the Best Illuminated Band awards during the parade.
 Awards are given in two categories: large band and small band.
 The high school bands that are most well-lit in each category will win $500 courtesy of the Lansing Board of Water and Light and a $500 gift card to Marshall Music, courtesy of Marshall Music.